-It should be noted that urban flooding - flooding that occurs inland when the storm sewer system exceeds its capacity - is not specifically addressed by this Guidance.
-Sea level rise will exacerbate urban flooding, particularly when precipitation events coincide with high tides, therefore this Guidance document can be used to inform urban flooding assessments.
-However, this Guidance focuses primarily on the contribution of sea level rise to coastal flooding hazards.
-It is recognized that some projects may require consideration of additional climate change impacts, such as changes in future precipitation events, in order to fully quantify climate change related vulnerability and risk.
+This Guidance focuses primarily on the contribution of sea level rise to coastal flooding hazards.
+Some projects may require consideration of additional climate change impacts, such as changes in future precipitation events, to fully quantify climate change related vulnerability and risk.